Glossary of AI Development Terms

 Slow Requests

-Section titled “Slow Requests”Rate-limited API calls in free tiers that process with delays.
-Unlimited in quantity but increasingly slow under heavy use.
+Section titled “Slow Requests”Rate-limited API calls in Cursor’s free and lower tiers.
+Unlimited in quantity but processed with increasing delays during peak usage.

-Security compliance certification ensuring proper handling of customer data.
-Both Cursor and Claude Code (Enterprise) maintain SOC 2 compliance.
+A security compliance certification for handling customer data.
+Both Cursor and Claude Code (Enterprise) maintain SOC 2 Type II certification.

 State Context

-Section titled “State Context”Information describing the current state of code, errors, or environment (descriptive), as opposed to intent context which describes desired outcomes.
+Section titled “State Context”Information describing the current state of code, errors, or environment (descriptive).
+Combined with intent context (what you want to achieve), it forms a complete prompt.

 Tab Autocomplete